Data Overview

 A goal of the HTA is to support data sharing.
 We release data to the public first through Minerva stories, which allow the project team to narrate a data-driven story and users to pan and zoom through the images manually without needing to download the data.
 Watch this video to learn more about Minerva.
 After publication, HTA data are deposited into existing public repositories or made available using public cloud storage systems.

 MINERVA is a suite of software tools for visualizing, annotating and sharing large, multi-dimensional images in a browser using digital docents and narration without the need to download the data.
 MINERVA enables interactive viewing and efficient data annotation.
 It can also display other types of data visualization.
 MINERVA does not require the installation of any software and browsing is anonymous.
-Nearly all HTA data are available as one of two types of MINERVA-based visualization, described below.
+Nearly all HTA data are available as one of three types of MINERVA-based visualization, described below.

 Data image